levsero/test_embed/doc/zesettings.md

 #### nickname

 An Admin can choose to set up more than one configuration for how Talk will behave in the Web Widget.
-Each configuration can customise call routing, and display options.  `nickname` tells the Web Widget which of the available configurations should be used on the current page.
+Each configuration can customize call routing, and display options. `nickname` tells the Web Widget which of the available configurations should be used on the current page.

 ```html
 <script type="text/javascript">